trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 container for all subsequent routes.
 You can think of it as the route set, rather than a proper route itself.
 The second `index`, can be called whatever you like.
 The key feature is that it has a `route` property of `'/'`.
-When your application loads, Ember will being looking through its internal route maps to find one that matches the url in the browser.
+When your application loads, Ember will look through its internal route maps to find one that matches the url in the browser.
 If you enter the application at the url `'/'` your Router will automatically transition into this state.